OpenTreeOfLife/reference-taxonomy/registry/README.md

 * In selecting samples, prefer to include the child whose name shares a stem with its parent's name.
 E.g. genus 'Rana' should be chosen as a sample for family 'Ranidae'.
-* Prefer samples that originate from higher priority source taxonomies.
-E.g. a sample coming from NCBI should be chosen in preference to one from GBIF.
 * There should be no membership constraints for species (i.e. we should not use the presence or absence of subspecies as membership constraints).